TatyanaBerlenko/library/README.md

 ## Description

 An application in which users can manage their bibliography: add, delete and edit books.
-Other users can give likes to books.

 ## Link